Andrew-Mazour/STM32-Safety-Net/README.md

 - The Detection Unit sends a Bluetooth signal (ALERT) when an object is detected.

-The Alert Unit listens for this signal and activates the buzzer/LED upon reception.
+-The Alert Unit listens for this signal and activates the buzzer/LED upon reception.

 ## 🎯 Future Enhancements